 - Olive Oil

-- Red Wine Vinegar- apple cider vinegar will work in a pinch, but red wine is recommended
+- Red Wine Vinegar- apple cider vinegar will work in a pinch, but red wine is recommended for the best flavor.

 - Black Pepper